miseon119/python-OOP/README.md

 **Instance Method**

--Instance methods can freely access attributes and other methods on the same object.
+- Instance methods can freely access attributes and other methods on the same object.

--Instance methods can modify an **object’s state** and **class state**.
+- Instance methods can modify an **object’s state** and **class state**.

 **Class Method**

--class methods take a `cls` parameter that points to the class.
+- class methods take a `cls` parameter that points to the class.

--Because the class method only has access to this `cls` argument, it **can’t modify object instance state**.
+- Because the class method only has access to this `cls` argument, it **can’t modify object instance state**.

--class methods can **modify class** state that applies across all instances of the class.
+- class methods can **modify class** state that applies across all instances of the class.

 **Static Method**
 Static method can neither modify **object state** nor **class state**.
 Static methods are restricted in what data they can access - and they’re primarily a way to namespace your methods.